koendv/vacuum-pump-controller/README.md

 pressure hPa: 938.86 838.89 939.41 0.00
 sensors ok  ok  ok  -
 ```
-In this case, there are three sensors.
+In this case, the boot message shows there are three sensors.
 The first sensor measures atmospheric pressure; the second sensor measures the pressure in the vacuum vat; the third measures the pressure at the nozzle.
+The fourth sensor is absent (-).

 The vacuum is the difference between the first and the second sensor.
 All pressures are in hPa.
 Atmospheric pressure is around 1000 hPa.

-*vacuum* is the measured value. *motor* is PWM, in percent. *mode* is *auto* if running the PID controller; *manual* if the motor PWM has been set using the ``o`` command.
+*vacuum* is the PID controller measured value. *motor* is PWM, in percent. *mode* is *auto* when the PID controller sets motor PWM. *mode* is *manual* if motor PWM has been set using the ``o`` command.

 The vacuum pump controller is a PID controller. *setpoint* is the
 desired value; *Kp*, *Ki* and *Kd* are controller proportional, integral and derivative gain.
 It is normal for *Kd* to be zero.
 If *logging* is non-zero, pressure is logged on the console every 0.1s.

 *pressure* is the pressure from the four sensors, in hPa.
 If a sensor is not plugged in, the pressure is 0.

 Lastly, *sensors* is the sensor state.
-If a sensor says ``?``, check the cable, check the sensor is plugged in right, or power cycle the board.
+If a sensor says ``?``, check the cable, check the sensor is plugged in right, or try power cycling.

 #### s - Setpoint